csperera/lease-digitizer/README.md

 ## 📄 License

-MIT License - See LICENSE file for details
+See LICENSE file for details

 ## 👤 Author